rustic-games/learn-gfx-hal/book/src/01_introduction.md

 We will also be touching upon elements of `unsafe` Rust, and so you should also read [The Rustonomicon](https://doc.rust-lang.org/nomicon/) if you have not.
-Actually, that's a mild lie, most of `gfx-hal-0.1.0` doesn't define any of its safety limits anyway (not beyond "whatever Vulkan say is okay"), so it's all a shot in the dark no matter what you do.
+Actually, that's a mild lie, most of `gfx-hal` doesn't define any of its safety limits anyway (not beyond "whatever Vulkan say is okay"), so it's all a shot in the dark no matter what you do.
 Even if you're using a backend that isn't Vulkan.

 I don't assume you have any prior graphics programming skills.
 I sure don't have much myself.
 I drew a quad once in OpenGL, but that's it.
 We'll be learning and